Engee documentation

 n new Hints for interface elements

-We made for you pop-up tooltips for interface elements.
-Now you will know exactly what a button or a menu item is responsible for.
+We have created tooltips for interface elements for you.
+Now you will know exactly what a particular button or menu item is responsible for.

 image14